Skip to content

 Gateway

-When multiple DCC instances start simultaneously, one automatically becomes the gateway — a single well-known /mcp endpoint that aggregates every running instance's tools into one unified MCP interface.
+When multiple DCC instances start simultaneously, one automatically becomes the gateway — a single well-known /mcp endpoint and /v1/* REST facade for all running instances.
+Since v0.15, the gateway does not merge every backend action into tools/list; it keeps MCP bounded and routes backend capabilities through search/describe/call primitives.

 How it works